Heat Press 101

 There are two main types of heat press: clam shell and swinger.

-- Swinger/swing-away presses work by swinging the upper platen away from the lower, allowing access to the lower platen without risking the safety of your knuckles.
+• Swing Away Heat Presses work by swinging the upper platen away from the lower, allowing access to the lower platen without risking the safety of your knuckles.
 This type of press will work with a wider variety of materials than the clam shell, but will take up more space.
-If you decide a swinger is the type of press for you, we’d recommend the GeoKnight Swing Away, which has fully digital temperature control and timer.
-In addition, it has user-selectable end-of-cycle alarms and accommodates materials up to 2” thick.
+If you decide on a swing away, we'd recommend one with full digital temperature control and a timer.
+In addition, it these often have user-selectable end-of-cycle alarms and accommodates materials up to 2” thick.
 For a less expensive alternative, try the Hix Heat Press Swing Away, which accommodates materials up to 1.5” thick, has an easily adjustable pressure control and comes with a digital timer.